 Fingercheck makes it easy for you to program your overtime policy in a manner that is compliant with the Fair Labor Standards Act (FLSA)’s overtime requirements.
 Our system stores your time records for seven years, which means you can pull these records at any time to prove your compliance.

 Accusation #5: Your employees can’t verify their own hours.

 If you enable employee self-service, your employees will be access to review their own timecard online.
 They’ll be sent an email prompting them to create an account.
 There, they’ll be able to keep tabs on their attendance and confirm that all their punches are correct.
 Each employee’s digital time card contains a log of all their worked time, absence, break time, holiday hours, and paid time off.

-Promoting a fair and honest workplace is crucial in running a business.
+Promoting fair and honest work is crucial in running a business.
 If you’re a rule-abiding employer, Fingercheck’s transparency and accountability can help you proactively combat and dispute the claims of disgruntled employees.